Long-Lived Electronic Coherences from First Principles

 \subsection{Nonadiabatic dynamics: TAB method}

-A detailed description of the TAB algorithm can be found in Refs. \citenum{esch2020a} and \citenum{tabgauss}.
 Here, we highlight the key features of the method relevant to the present results.
-The TAB method is based on the Ehrenfest molecular dynamics method,\cite{miller1978classical,meyera1979classical,micha1983self,isborn2007time} where the nuclei are treated classically, and the force vector is calculated in a mean field fashion:
+The TAB method is based on the Ehrenfest molecular dynamics method.\cite{miller1978classical,meyera1979classical,micha1983self,isborn2007time} {Ehrenfest is an independent trajectory method where the nuclei are treated classically, and the equation of motion is

-The electronic wave function is then evolved by solving the time-dependent electronic Schr\"{o}dinger equation:
+Here $P_\mu$ is the $\mu$th element of the classical nuclear momentum, $m_\mu$ is the associated mass, and $\hat{H}_{\mathrm{e}}$ is the electronic Hamiltonian.
+The classical nuclear coordinates are denoted $\bm{R}(t)$, and the subscript $\bm{r}$ indicates integration over on the electronic coordinates.} The electronic wave function is then evolved by solving the time-dependent electronic Schr\"{o}dinger equation: